Private chef parties at home startup Yhangry raises $1.5M seed from VC angels and Ollie Locke – TechCrunch

-There’s an “uber for everything” these days and now there are “Ubers for personal chefs”.
+There’s an “Uber for everything” these days, and now there are “Ubers for personal chefs”.
 Just take a look at PopTop or 100 Pleats for instance.
 Now in London, there is Yhangry (which brands itself as the appropriately shouty YHANGRY).
 This is a “private chef parties at home” website, and no doubt an app at some point.
-The startup has now raised a $1.5 million seed round from a number of notable UK angels which also includes a few UK VCs for good measure, as well as ‘Made In Chelsea’ TV star Ollie Locke.
+The startup has now raised a $1.5 million seed round from a number of notable U.K. angels, which also includes a few U.K. VCs for good measure, as well as “Made In Chelsea” TV star Ollie Locke.

 Founders Heinin Zhang and Siddhi Mittal created the startup before the pandemic, which lets people order a made-to-measure dinner party online.
-Although it trundled along until Covid, it had to pivot into virtual chef classes during lockdowns last year and this.
+Although it trundled along until COVID, it had to pivot into virtual chef classes during lockdowns last year and this.
 The company is now poised to take advantage of London’s unlocking, which will see legal outdoor and indoor dining return.

 The startup also speaks to the decentralization of experiences going on in the wake of the pandemic.
 In 2019 we were working out in gyms and going to restaurants.
 In 2021 we are working out at home and bringing the restaurant to us.